IBM/rulelearn/README.md

 ## Acknowledgements

-AIX Rules is built with the help of several open source packages.
-All of these are listed in setup.py and some of these include:
+rulelearn is built with the help of several open source packages.
+All of these are listed in requirements.txt and include:
 * scikit-learn https://scikit-learn.org/stable/about.html

 ## License Information